 The food, pharmaceutical, logistics and transportation, and information technology industries all require the use of temperature logs to ensure compliance with FDA regulations.
 Learn what to include in each log according to the industries in the article below.
 Simplify and improve your temperature monitoring with Lumiform’s digital checklists and templates.

-A temperature log sheet documents and monitors a climate-controlled environment to ensure temperature-sensitive food or equipment does not exceed or dip below its tolerance threshold.
+A body temperature record sheet documents and monitors a climate-controlled environment to ensure temperature-sensitive food or equipment does not exceed or dip below its tolerance threshold.
 To do this, temperature measurements are taken at set intervals over a period of time and recorded in the log.
 Temperature monitoring is used in a variety of applications, ranging from food storage to vaccine refrigeration.

 1. Facts about the food industry and temperature logs